nforne/scheduler/README.md

 - Note: The app requires a backend. [here](https://github.com/nforne/scheduler-api.git) is how to set it up.

 * npm i /*dependency name*/
-* /*Its a react app.
-So you'll need to install react and all the dependencies.*/
+* `Its a react app.
+So you'll need to install react and all the dependencies.`

 ## Dependencies